GSA/digitalgov.gov/content/events/2020/10/2020-10-09-federal-crowdsourcing-webinar-series-episode-15-10x-transforming-technology-through-agile-investments.md

 # zoom, youtube_live, adobe_connect, google
 event_platform: zoom
 primary_image: 10x-gold-x-logo

 ---

 The U.S. General Services Administration’s [10x](https://10x.gsa.gov/) program is unique from other crowdsourcing programs in a few key ways:

-1. it is government-wide
+1. It is government-wide.
-2. products funded by 10x must be reusable across government, and
+2. Products funded by 10x must be reusable across government.
-3. idea authors and project teams are intentionally distanced.
+3. Idea authors and project teams are intentionally distanced.

 Key takeaways from the session will include:

-* An overview of the 10x process
+* An overview of the 10x process.
-* Advantages and challenges in the government-wide scope
+* Advantages and challenges in the government-wide scope.
-* Pros and cons of a framework where the idea originator is not part of the project team
+* Pros and cons of a framework where the idea originator is not part of the project team.

 ## Presenters